wp-plugins/resume-submissions-job-postings/readme.txt

 4. The Input Fields page where you can set which fields are display and/or required.

 == Changelog ==
+= 2.1.5 =
+* Added a new shortcode that gives the ability to display submitted resumes in a page or post
+* Fixed TinyMCE setting bug
+* Added the text "There are no jobs available at this time." to the job postings list

 = 2.1.4 =
 * Removed the "The following are current job opportunities provided by" text in the Job Postings list
 * Corrected some coding for I18n